XaQshunR/badwolvesgaming.com/_pages/hosting/hosting.md

 Bad Wolves Gaming provides and maintains the web management interface, and provides a number of nodes for hosting game servers.
 We also provide PanelBot, a Discord bot, that allows you to manage your server from Discord.

-Members are also encouraged to host nodes of their own to help contribute to the hosting platform.
-If you are interested in hosting a node, please reach out to us on Discord, and we will help you get set up.
+Members are also encouraged to host nodes of their own to help contribute to the platform.
+If you are interested in running a node, please reach out to us on Discord, and we will help you get set up.